UMD: A Globally Connected University

 - If you are nominated to participate in this exchange, you will work with your EA advisor (listed above) to apply directly to the host university, who will formally admit you to the exchange program.
 Nominated students must complete the host university application in accordance with the host university’s stated deadlines and instructions.

 - Nominated students will then work with their EA advisor (listed above) and our partner universities to coordinate all aspects of the stay at the host university such as course registration, visas and arrival.

 Tohoku University offers a variety of programs for exchange students in English.
-Program offerings can be viewed on the Tohoku website.
 There are limited course offerings in English.
 There is no Japanese language requirement for this exchange but students with some language proficiency will have more flexible course offerings.